18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 With influences from Asia and Europe, the widest expression of Georgian food is best expressed through Supra.

-This is a traditional feast featuring an assortment of dishes accompanied with copious amounts of Georgian wine.
+This is a traditional feast featuring an assortment of dishes accompanied by copious amounts of Georgian wine.

-A Tbilisi walking tour through the scenic streets, offers you a taste of culture along with Georgian wines steeped in history.
+A Tbilisi walking tour through the scenic streets offers you a taste of culture and Georgian wines steeped in history.

-Kakheti, Georgia’s wine-producing area is one of the oldest in the world.
-Discovering Georgian wines at the largest winery and the oldest winery are experiences for wine lovers.
+Kakheti, Georgia’s wine-producing area, is one of the oldest in the world.
+Discovering Georgian wines at the largest winery and oldest winery is an experience for wine lovers.

-As one of the best countries for food in the South Caucasian region, Georgia’s fantastic food and wine are awaiting your discovery.
+As one of the best countries for food in the South Caucasian region, Georgia’s world-class food and wine await your discovery.

 7 Day Harvest Time Wine and Culinary Holiday in Tbilisi